Distributional Inverse Homogenization: 1D Homogenization

 We now present 1D numerical experiments demonstrating identifiability in the Dirichlet setting.
 These suggest identifiability beyond the narrow setting of Theorem~\ref{claim:1DDirichlet_identifiability}.
 We first demonstrate convergence plots for the distributional inversion problem, then we explore the parameter recovery as a function of the magnitude of $\beta>0$.

-\textbf{Data and Learning:} Fig.~\ref{fig:Diri1D_demo:hist} shows the dataset histogram of the of homogenized coefficients for Dirichlet distributed volume fractions.
+\textbf{Data and Inference:} Figure~\ref{fig:Diri1D_demo:hist} shows the dataset histogram of the of homogenized coefficients for Dirichlet distributed volume fractions.
 Here, the number of materials considered, $M=3$, is fixed, and the number of data points in the empirical data distribution is $N=10^4$.
+The values for $a^\dagger=(0.5, 1.75, 3.)$ and $\alpha^\dagger=(0.46, 0.30, 0.24)$.

 \textbf{Results:} Figs~\eqref{fig:Diri1D_demo}(b-d) show the decreasing~\eqref{eq:objective_per}, and the convergence of Dirichlet parameters and material properties.

 These results provide further evidence for the well-posedness of distributional inversion problems of this form, beyond the setting of the somewhat restrictive claims.
 In the next two sections we develop our numerical studies further to explore 2D material fields described by Voronoi diagrams.\\